sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 Velja also comes with a [system service](https://www.computerworld.com/article/2476298/os-x-a-quick-guide-to-services-on-your-mac.html).
 However, neither Safari ([issue](https://github.com/feedback-assistant/reports/issues/304)) or Chrome ([issue](https://bugs.chromium.org/p/chromium/issues/detail?id=1325557)) correctly sends links to a system service, so it cannot be used for this purpose.

+**The prompt does not show**

+Make sure you didn't click the link in a browser.
+See above.

 **I clicked a link in VS Code**

 VS Code [does not open the system default browser](https://github.com/microsoft/vscode/issues/96132) when you click a link in the app.
 Because of this, Velja is not used.